About us

 would keep them alive until we could come up with a plan.
 Once we located them,

 we determined there were four pups.
-They were in bad shape, completely wild,
+They were in bad shape, completely wild, and

-we caught all four pups, with the last one being grabbed after a prolonged chase
+caught all four pups, with the last one being grabbed after a prolonged chase

 ending just before dark.
 She, the last and toughest to catch, has been dubbed